 There are two degree options: thesis track and nonthesis track.
 In the thesis track option, the student must successfully complete and defend a thesis as well as complete other requirements listed.
-In the non-thesis track option, the student must pass two written comprehensive exams as well as complete other requirements listed.
+In the non-thesis track option, the student must pass written comprehensive exams in two field as well as complete all other requirements listed.